fbpx

 Isabelle: Absolutely, you deserve a big bottle of champagne, don't you think?
 If you like champagne, it could be something else.
 I want to say how much of a success story your story is.
 Congratulations Manu.
 Hearing your story and in order to inspire other French learners to really prepare for success can you tell me what would you like to tell other expats or non-Swiss residents living in Switzerland who are hesitating to take online private lessons with us what would you like to tell them?

-Manu: I think for me, have your goal really clear if you want to, if you're a bit like not sure that it can take a lot of time and all that, I think the FIDE prep course of Prêt à Parler is for you cos you can choose to you can define the time, like 5, 20, you know, all these classes so I think you can tailor and build on it.
+Manu: I think for me, have your goal really clear if you want to, if you're a bit like not sure that it can take a lot of time and all that, I think the fide prep course of Prêt à Parler is for you cos you can choose to you can define the time, like 5, 20, you know, all these classes so I think you can tailor and build on it.

 Second I think what you said, you don't need to learn all the French in one day you can start by saying let me go towards A1, and then I'll be learning for A2 and then I go to B1 just defining your rules and what are your targets will help you also whether you need a passport, whether you need Permis C.